pyos-grand/PYOS/README.md

 ## Installation

-This version (Olivia) does not require installing other libraries.
+This version (Helium) does not require installing other libraries.
 Just run the python compiler on the main.py file

 ## Features

+### New features in PyOS Helium

-### New features in PyOS Olivia
+### New features in PyOS Helium

-* Imporved File Manager
-* Added support of running other python files, without modifying hmcg.py/main.py
+* Improved Interactive Shell
+* Powerman (in development)